abejfehr/creativeconcreteltd.ca/README.md

 ## Image checks

 You can run `bun run preflight-check` to ensure that the images are big enough and have non-draft titles (titles with hyphens are a false positive for now)

+## Deployment

+The site is automatically deployed from the docs folder, which gets generated/committed automatically on commit hook.